coderefinery/reproducible-research/_episodes/06-workflow-management.md

 > ## Discussion
 >
-> Discuss the pros and cons of this approach.
-Is it reproducible?
-Does it scale to hundreds of books?
-Can it be automated?
+> Discuss the pros and cons of these different approaches.
+Which are reproducible?
+Which scale to hundreds of books and which can it be automated?
 {: .challenge}

 > ## Exercise using Snakemake